 Keep in mind that the delay only counts for the 401(k) plan of the company you’re still working for.
 If you have other 401(k) plans from previous jobs, you’ll need to take distributions from them if you’re 70 1/2.

-Talk to tax pros and retirement advisers, and they'll often push clients to roll retirement accounts into Roth IRAs, where time and tax-free growth can work their magic.
+Tax professionals and retirement advisers often push clients to roll retirement accounts into Roth IRAs, where time and tax-free growth can work their magic.

 The conversion will generally trigger a tax bill.
-But the upside is considerable: Once you make the move, all the funds grow tax-free and can remain untouched.
-With the possibility of higher taxes looming, it may make sense to pay up now.
+However, once you make the move, all the funds grow tax-free and can remain untouched.

-For example, a 43 year old gets a new job and decides to move $150,000 from his 401(k) into a Roth IRA.
-He’s in the 33 percent tax bracket, so he’ll owe roughly $49,500, which he’d be wise to pay with funds outside of the IRA.
-If he leaves the entire amount untouched in the Roth and it grows at a rate of 7 percent annually, it will be worth $1.14 million in 30 years.
+For example, a 43-year-old gets a new job and decides to move $150,000 from his 401(k) into a Roth IRA.
+He’s in the 35 percent tax bracket, so he’ll owe roughly $52,500, which he’d be wise to pay with funds outside of the IRA.
+If he leaves the entire amount untouched in the Roth and it grows at an annual rate of 7 percent, it will be worth $1.14 million in 30 years.

 What about someone who’s close to retirement, or possibly even already 70 1/2?
 If you need the retirement funds for yourself and don’t plan to pass them on to heirs, then it may be smart to leave them where they are.

-“But if you want to preserve that retirement asset for heirs," says Slott, "it’s a great move because it removes the uncertainty of what future taxes will be.
+“But if you want to preserve that retirement asset for heirs,” Slott says, “it’s a great move because it removes the uncertainty of what future taxes will be.
 Converting to a Roth is a great thing to do for the next generation.”

 9. Do a Roth conversion during ‘semi-retirement’

 If you’re at least 59 1/2, your career is winding down and you find yourself earning little income, it may be necessary to take distributions from your retirement plan.
 At least you won’t get hit with a 10 percent early withdrawal penalty.